DengZhirui/MIMICS-Diversification/README.md

 - `div_query.data`: Data structure used by [FairDiverse benchmark](https://github.com/XuChen0427/FairDiverse/tree/master).
 - `stand_metrics.data`: The ideal alpha-DCG for each query.
 - `all_qids.npy`: [qid1, qid2, ...], The list of query ids.

+We also provide a 8:2 split of the query ids for training and testing.
+- `train_qids.npy`: [qid1, qid2, ...], The list of query ids for training.
+- `test_qids.npy`: [qid1, qid2, ...], The list of query ids for testing.